How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • The sternum strap of this backpack is removable and includes a convenient whistle buckle for added safety and emergency signaling.

 While the Granite Gear Blaze 60 has a lot going for it, one potential downside to keep in mind is the thinner padding on the hipbelt and shoulder straps, which means it may not be as comfortable as some of the other models we’ve discussed.
-That said, it’s worth noting that the Blaze 60 does come in a women’s specific fit.

 #6 REI Co-op Trailmade 60